jwtk/jjwt/README.md

 It is common in many applications to receive JWTs that can be encrypted or signed by different cryptographic keys.
 For example, maybe a JWT created to assert a specific user identity uses a Key specific to that exact user.
 Or perhaps JWTs specific to a particular customer all use that customer's Key.
-Or maybe your application creates JWTs that are encrypted with a private key specific to your application for your own use (e.g. a user session token).
+Or maybe your application creates JWTs that are encrypted with a key specific to your application for your own use (e.g. a user session token).

 In all of these and similar scenarios, you won't know which key was used to sign or encrypt a JWT until the JWT is received, at parse time, so you can't 'hard code' any verification or decryption key using the `JwtParserBuilder`'s